mostafijur-rahman299/Mostafijur-library/others/fiver_message.md

 ### If angry Buyer (Impress Message)
 ```
 Hi/Hello (Buyer Name)
     This is my best output.
-I am Expert ( your category ). if you are Satisfied with my last/final complete work,
+I am Expert ( your category ). if you are Satisfied with my last/final
-    please give me the 5-star review. if you are not Satisfied with my last/final complete work, please cancel your
+    complete work,please give me the 5-star review. if you are not Satisfied with my last/final complete
-    project.
-Because I accept 5-star feedback then $$. if you give me bad feedback, it will be a big problem for
+    work, please cancel your project.
+Because I accept 5-star feedback then $$. if you give me bad
-    my gig and freelancing career.
-I think I could understand you.Hope you will help me positively.NB: if you have any
+    feedback, it will be a big problem for my gig and freelancing career.
+I think I could understand you.
-    kind of damage to my work.
+    Hope you will help me positively.NB: if you have any kind of damage to my work.
 No Need your $$.
     I do not want you harm.
 I really love you, my Friend.
     Regards (Your Name)
 ```